 This is the job of management in an early-stage startup.
-I enjoy working in scrappy organizations, but you will run into problems if you keep your organization scrappy while scaling.
+I enjoy working in scrappy organizations, but you will run into problems if you keep your organization scrappy while scaling up.
 Unsolved problems go into hypergrowth with your company, and can cause your best employees to leave, and the product quality to drop.

 Figuring out accepted behaviors in a company is constant work.
 For example, you allow discussing politics in your company culture.
 This has upsides and downsides either way, but refusing to take a stance and allowing these discussions to run their course will lead to conflicts.

 You can’t make these decisions yourself; you need to work with people to figure out whether a behavior is useful.
 Keep in mind what you want to achieve, and make decisions to support that.